 A Brief History of Old Tennent Church

-With the increasing hostile environment of the 1670’s and 1680’s, 200 Presbyterians (then called Covenanters), were banished from Scotland for their beliefs.
+ith the increasing hostile environment of the 1670’s and 1680’s, 200 Presbyterians (then called Covenanters), were banished from Scotland for their beliefs.
 They gathered aboard the sailing ship, Francis and Henry, and began their voyage to the new colonies.
 Arriving near the current city of South Amboy, many of them longed and searched for a suitable place to worship.
 In 1692, Walter Ker, aided by John Johnstone and several others purchase a one acre plot of ground near the Wickatunk depot and named this new site Free Hill.
 Upon this sacred piece of land they built the first Meeting House.

 As more Presbyterian Ministers began arriving in the greater Philadelphia area, it was decided to create a Presbytery.
 In March of 1706, several clergy got together and began the organizational process for this new Presbytery.
-In its first fully recorded meeting, on December 29, 1706, this meeting was held our first building, Moderated by Rev. Francis Makemie, attended by 7 clergy, and during that meeting examined and ordained John Boyd to the Ministry.
+In its first fully recorded meeting, on December 29, 1706, this meeting was held at our first building, Moderated by Rev. Francis Makemie, attended by seven clergy, and during that meeting examined and ordained John Boyd to the Ministry.
 John Boyd, now being the very first Presbyterian Pastor to be examined and ordained by the brand new Presbytery, was Old Tennent’s first installed Pastor in 1706.
 What a historical moment and joy for this congregation.